54NK37/react-ecommerce-website/README.md

 3)Edit baseURL inside "./src/axios.js" file and replace with your server URL.You may refer my another repository "node-ecommerce-website" and there postman app is not needed anymore (Website will make request to server instead of postman ).

-3)On one terminal start node server with "npm run dev" which will run on "http:/localhost:3000"."node-ecommerce-website" repository in my case (Make sure your terminal path is set to that repository).
+3)On one terminal start node server with "npm run dev" which will run on "http:/localhost:3000"."node-ecommerce-website" repository in my case (Make sure your terminal path is set to this server repository).

 4)On second terminal start mongo server with "mongod --dbpath "[db path]" ".